Halter: Horse halters

-Leading
+Accessories

-In addition to the halter, usually a lead (lead line, lead rope) or leash is used to lead or tie the animal.
-The lead is attached to the halter most often at a point under the jaw, less often at the cheek, and rarely above the nose.
+To lead or tie an animal a lead rope or leash is used.
+The lead is attached to the halter most often at a point under the jaw, less often at the cheek, and less often, over the nose.
 On horses, a lighter version of a headcollar or headstall is also used to attach a fly veil of waxed cotton strands or light leather strips onto a browband.
 Some fly masks are also made in a similar pattern to a headcollar and are often fastened with velcro tabs.
 These masks may also have ear and nose protection added to them.
 On both horses and dogs, halters may be used to attach a muzzle.

 Safety and security issues

 For tying, it is disputed if a halter should be made strong enough not to break under stress, or if it should give way when tension reaches a certain point in order to prevent injury to the animal.
 Usually the issue is of minimal concern if a tied animal is attended and the lead rope is tied with a slip knot that can be quickly released if the animal panics.
 However, in cases where a non-slip knot is tied, or if a soft rope is drawn tight and the knot cannot be released, or if the animal is left unsupervised, an animal panicking and attempting to escape can be seriously injured.
 Those who argue that the risk of injury is more of a concern than the risk of escape recommend halter designs that incorporate breakaway elements, such as a leather crownpiece, breakaway buckles, or easily detachable lead rope.
 Those who believe that escape is the greater danger, either due to concerns about escape or creating a recurring bad habit in an animal that learns to break loose that could become unable to be kept tied at all, recommend sturdy designs that will not break unless the handler deliberately releases a slipknot or cuts the lead rope.
 Between the two camps are those who recommend sturdy halters that will not break under normal pressure from a momentarily recalcitrant or frightened animal, but ultimately will break in a true panic situation, such as a fall.

 Some users have the animal wear a halter at all times, even when stalled or turned out.
 Others have the animal wear a halter only when being led, held, or tied.
 The advantages of leaving a halter on are that the animal is often easier to catch.
 The disadvantages are that an animal may catch the halter on an object and become trapped or injured in some fashion.
 While experts advise leaving halters off when animals are turned out, if halters are left on unattended animals, breakaway designs that still will hold for everyday leading are recommended.